nickp60/riboSeed/README.md

 NOTE: the format of the output text file is very simple, and due to the relatively small number of such coding sequences in bacterial genomes, this can be constructed by hand if the clusters do not look appropriate.
 The format is `genome_sequence_id locus_tag1:locus_tag2`, where each line represents a cluster.
 See example below, where 14 rRNAs are clustered into 6 groups:

-NOTE 2: In order to streamline things, as of version 0.0.3 there will be a commented header line with the feature type in the format "#$ FEATURE <featuretype>", such as "#S FEATURE rRNA".
+NOTE 2: In order to streamline things, as of version 0.0.3 there will be a commented header line with the feature type in the format "#$ FEATURE <featuretype>", such as `#$ FEATURE rRNA`.

 ```
 #$ FEATURE rRNA